Learning Innovation Fund

 Big Push for Small Schools: Grants for Microschools

 The Fund’s first grant program, A Big Push for Small Schools, is a multi-year initiative aimed at catalyzing innovation and growth in microschool models.
 These small schools, rooted in a historical tradition of cooperative and small-scale learning, are envisioned to become diverse, sustainable, and impactful alternatives within the educational landscape.
 The grant program focuses on promoting quality, equity, and accessibility by fostering a network of microschool leaders, providing technical assistance, and offering grants to propel the development of these innovative learning environments.
 Funding is provided by the Walton Family Foundation.
-Check out the announcement of our first cohort or learn more about them below.
+While we are not actively funding any cohorts for the 2025-2026 school year, you can check out the announcement of our most recent cohort and learn more about them below.

 Theory of Change